 Giles Kristian‘s much-anticipated Camelot, published on 14 May, moves his retelling of Arthurian legends forward to Lancelot’s son, Galahad.
 The Saxons are gathering, the kings of Britain disunited.
 A young novice is plucked from his monastery to face his legacy – and his fate.

-Ladies of Magna Carta: Women of Influence in 13th-century England by Sharon Bennett Connolly is also expected to come out in May.
+Ladies of Magna Carta: Women of Influence in 13th-century England by Sharon Bennett Connolly comes out on 30 May.

 Laura Shepherd-Robinson‘s second novel, Daughters of Night, is out on 25 June.
 Caro, Harry Corsham’s wife (who we met briefly in Blood & Sugar), sets out to solve the murder of a high-class prostitute.
 Her search throws her into the rotten heart of Georgian society.

 Nicola Pryce‘s A Cornish Betrothal, the latest in her 18th-century family sagas set in Cornwall, will be published this month.

 Anne Fletcher‘s From the Mill to Monte Carlo: The Working-Class Englishman Who Beat the Monaco Casino and Changed Gambling Forever, a biography of Yorkshire mill worker Joseph Hobson Jagger, comes out in paperback on 15 September.
 Anne is writing a Historia feature about this unusual man.

 Other books published this year, details to be confirmed: Henry VII and the Tudor Pretenders by Nathen Amin; The Arbella Stuart Conspiracy by Alexandra Walsh; How to Survive in Ancient Rome by LJ Trafford; and Death At Philippi by Peter Tonkin.

 Historia will feature all these books on or near their publication dates.
 You can pre-order them using the links in the text.